bradleyeckert/chad/verilog/doc/spif.md

 and trigger a DMA memory load.

 Make sure to poll io\[4] to wait until the jammed command has been processed.

+### Wishbone Bus Master

+The I/O space starting at address 16 (byte address 32 or 64) is mapped to a Wishbone Bus Master.
+To handle 32-bit data when the processor cell size is less than that, a couple of registers handle the extra bits.

+There are no byte lanes in the bus, so `sel_o` is assumed high.
+Since `cyc_o` is always the same as `stb_o`, it is not duplicated.

 ## Sample MCU